Infineon/mtb-example-psoc4-wakeup-from-deepsleep-using-low-power-comparator/README.md

       ```
    </details>

- 6. Turn the knob of the potentiometer until the Vplus voltage is greater than the Vminus voltage (Vplus > 0.8 V).
+3. Turn the knob of the potentiometer until the Vplus voltage is greater than the Vminus voltage (Vplus > VDD/2).

-7. Confirm that the LED is toggling.

-8. Turn back the knob of the potentiometer until the Vplus voltage is less than the Vminus (Vplus < 0.8 V).

-9. Confirm that the LED is ON for the first two seconds, and then it is OFF during the Deep Sleep mode.
+4. Observe that the LED turns ON when the voltage at Vplus is greater than the Vminus pin.

-10. Repeat operations 6 to 9 to switch between wakeup and Deep Sleep mode.

 ## Debugging